Jimmi-Kr/data-science-lab/week-1/module-1/index.md

 author: Karthik Thiagarajan
 ---

-This modules is a self-contained introduction to the libraries `NumPy` and `Matplotlib`.
+This module is a self-contained introduction to the libraries `NumPy` and `Matplotlib`.
 The module is divided into five notebooks:

 - Vectors
 - Plotting Simple Curves